BioComputingUP/CAGI-p16-assessment/README.md

-2 | calculates correlation measure among all predictions and produce an heatmap figure to visualize results 3 | calculates correlation measure among performance indices and produce an heatmap figure to visualize results 4 | calculates the pairwise significance of challenge evaluations and produce an heatmap figure 5 | draws experimental values versus predicted velues graph 6 | calculates only PSWD10 and produce a table to identify difficut targets
+2 | calculates correlation measure among all predictions and produce an heatmap figure to visualize results 3 | calculates correlation measure among performance indices and produce an heatmap figure to visualize results 4 | calculates the pairwise significance of challenge evaluations and produce an heatmap figure 5 | draws experimental values versus predicted values graph 6 | calculates only PSWD10 and produce a table to identify difficut targets